metrica-sports/codeball/README.md

 ## Why codeball

 While there are several pieces of code / repositories around that provide different tools and bits of codes to do tactical analysis of individual games, there is no centralized place in which they live.
-Codeball is being developed with the goal of being the central repository for tactical analysis of individual games.
+Morevoer, most of the analysis done is usually not linked or easy to link with the actual footage of the match.
+Codeball's objective is to change that by:

+1. Buildibg a central repository for different types of data driven tactical analysis.
+2. Making it easy to link those analysis/methods with the video of the game.

 ## What can you do with it

-There are 3 main things you can do with codeball
+The main type of workd / developments you can do with codeball are:

 #### Work with tracking and event data